 Answer: Some great, harmless, easy to find chewing toys for Guinea Pigs are hay, toilet paper tube, paper bag, grass.

-2) Is pinewood safe for Guinea Pig’s bedding?
+2) Question: Is Pinewood Safe for Guinea Pig’s Bedding?

 Answer: Despite, commonly used as Guinea PIg’s bedding, pinewood should never be used for Guinea Pig bedding and house.
 Pine shavings release phenols.
 Long term exposure to phenols can cause chronic respiratory complications and liver problems.